 As a donor, I can delete my account.

-As an administrator I can create, modify, search for, and delete accounts for all types of users (admin, volunteer, donor, etc.).
+As an administrator I can create, modify, search for, and delete accounts for all types of users (admin, volunteer, donor, etc.). need to separate into several, user story should be small

 As an administrator I can create, modify, search for, view and delete events.